zstyblik/grafana.org/source/blog/temp/temp.md

 for Grafana was really amazing.
 There is going to be another Monitorama in June 2015, see you there!

 ### Full time work
 By the end of April I was itching to work on Grafana full time.
-There was just many potential improvements and so little time.
+There were so many potential improvements and so little time.
 So I decided to quit my contracting work after the summer and start working on Grafana full time.
 I had some savings in my company that would last me about a year so I figured that it could be fun year working on open source.
 I also planned to explore options to commercialize